List open files.

 is the process group IDentification number associated with the process.
 It is only displayed when the -g option has been specified.

 is the user ID number or login name of the user to whom the process belongs, usually the same as reported by ps(1).
 However, on Linux USER is the user ID number or login that owns the directory in /proc where lsof finds information about the process.
-Usually that is the same value reported by ps(1), but may differ when the process has changed its effective user ID.
+Usually that is the same value reported by ps(1), but can differ when the process has changed its effective user ID.
 (See the -l option description for information on when a user ID number or login name is displayed.)

 is the File Descriptor number of the file or: